Project

 TUI Test Drive

-1. Start a TUI application in a virtual terminal (PTY)
+1. Start any TUI in a virtual terminal (PTY) with Driver or JSON test plans

-2. See the output — as structured JSON, plain text, PNG screenshots, or HTML renders
+4. Multiple output formats — structured JSON, plain text, PNG screenshots, HTML renders

 Installation